lucdalton/node-text-match/readme.md

 var query4 = {
 	type:"NOT",
-	arg1:"film"
+	arg1:"bad"
 }

-// Complex queries can be made by nesting query objects var query5 = {
+// More complex queries can be made by nesting query objects var query5 = {
 	type:"OR",
 	arg1:query2,